 Some people don’t realize they have varicose veins until they actually see veins bulging from their legs.
 It’s important to note that not all varicose veins are visible from the surface.
 Symptoms include leg pain, swelling, heaviness, aching, burning, throbbing, cramping, and restlessness.

 When left untreated, varicose veins can cause continued pain and swelling.
 In addition, more advanced medical conditions can occur, such as leg ulcers, skin discoloration, and deep vein thrombosis, a serious condition where blood clots have formed.
 The longer varicose veins are left untreated, the more they affect the patients overall quality of life.

-With measurably better success rates than similar treatments, the VenaCure EVLT procedure provides a number of benefits.
-In addition to being an in-office procedure with no general anesthesia required, VenaCure EVLT results in improved circulation and surface appearance with minimal-to-no scarring or pain.
+With measurably better success rates than similar treatments, the VenaCure EVLT and ClariVein procedures provides a number of benefits.
+In addition to being an in-office procedure with no general anesthesia required, VenaCure EVLT and ClariVein results in improved circulation and surface appearance with minimal-to-no scarring or pain.
 Patients experience a shorter recovery time and are able to return to their daily activities almost immediately.

 Does VenaCure EVLT hurt?

-Other than feeling a strange sensation, patients report that VenaCure is not painful.
+Other than feeling a strange sensation, patients report that VenaCure and ClariVein are not painful.
 Some patients report minor bruising, soreness, and swelling for a few days following the procedure.
 The soreness can be treated with over the counter non-aspirin pain relief.